 How to live stream with the GoPro app

 Before setting up your stream, you’ll need to do some prep work.
 First, install the GoPro app; it’s available for iOS and Android.
 Next, connect your HERO7 Black GoPro camera (or a later model) to a Wi-Fi network.

 If you don’t have a Wi-Fi network, you’ll need to create a personal hotspot with your smartphone and connect your camera to it.
 Then, pair your camera with the GoPro app.

 After you connect your camera to the internet and pair it with your app, follow these steps:

 - Pick the platform.
 Open the app and scroll the options all the way to the right, past video and photo, until you get to a set up live button.
 You’ll see a platform icon in the lower right-hand corner — click on it to choose between Facebook Live, YouTube and Twitch.

 - Set up the live stream.
 Sign in to your Facebook or YouTube account and give the GoPro app access, connect to Wi-Fi or a personal hotspot, set visibility, write a description, choose the resolution and decide whether you want to save your stream to an SD card.

 - Go live!

-If you want to live stream to a platform other than Facebook Live or YouTube, you will need to:
+If you want to live stream to a platform using RTMP, you’ll need to:

 - Find and copy the platform’s RTMP URL.
-You’ll usually find them in the streaming options on your platform of choice.
+You’ll usually find it in the streaming options on your platform of choice.